 Neurofeedback is a way to train yourself to control the electrical activity in your brain.
-My measuring your brain's activity through sensors, problem areas can be identified.
-Just like you can strengthen your muscles by weight training, neurofeedback allows you to strengthen existing connections or create new connections in your brain.
+By measuring your brain's activity through sensors, problem areas can be identified.
+Just like you can strengthen your muscles with weight training, neurofeedback allows you to strengthen existing connections, or create new connections in your brain.
 Neurofeedback has been shown to be effective for treating a wide range of disorders, including ADHD, depression, anxiety, and insomnia.

-Biofeedback is a way of training your autonomic nervous system (the system that controls your pulse, breathing rate, and other physical changes that are connected to feelings of anxiety)
+Biofeedback is a way of training your autonomic nervous system (the system that controls your pulse, breathing rate, and other physical changes that are connected to feelings of anxiety and anger).

 If you have received a diagnosis of a personality disorder, you may be feeling like even those in the mental health field have given up on you.